emlearn/emlearn/docs/event_detection.rst

 The use of the sliding window approach in combination with feature engineering makes it possible to use any standard machine learning classifier for event detection.

+For an overview of available classifiers see :doc:`classification`.

 Training with class imbalance